50 of the Best Book Quotes from Our Favorite Books

 When Breath Becomes Air by Paul Kalanithi

-In his memoir When Breath Becomes Air, Paul Kalanithi tells the story of his life as a neurosurgeon—and his battle with lung cancer.
-The book—which was published posthumously—includes some incredible takeaways about both life and death.
+In his 2016 memoir When Breath Becomes Air, Paul Kalanithi tells the story of his life as a neurosurgeon and his battle with lung cancer.
+The book, which was published posthumously, includes some incredible takeaways about life and death, with life-changing quotes you won’t forget.
+What makes life worth living in the face of death?
+And how does one live a full life after a terrifying diagnosis?
+Kalanithi does his best to answer those impossible questions.

 Being Mortal by Atul Gawande